jorks/MacPkgGen/README.md

 - Scripts to support the workflow
 	- `build_package.sh` - builds, signs and notarizes a package
-	- `create_project.sh` - initiate a new git project using this template
+	- `create_project.sh` - initiate a new git project using this repository as a template
 	- `install_munkipkg.sh` - install the munkipkg dependency
-	- `pre-commit` - a git Hook template to ensure git compatibility
+	- `pre-commit` - a git Hook to ensure git compatibility

 ## Create a new Project

 This solution comes with a guided install script.
 On your local machine `cd` into your Packages directory and run:

 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/jorks/Jamf-Prestage-Assets/HEAD/helpers/create_project.sh)"